collapsed-stacks/startups/questions/13010/uk-resident-if-i-register-as-a-c-corp-in-delaware-what-are-the-legal-implicat.md

 - tagged: `legal`, `united-kingdom`, `c-corporation`
 - score: 0

-<p>Do I still have to register my company here in the UK?
-Or can I just register my startup as a C-Corp and that's it?</p>
+Do I still have to register my company here in the UK?
+Or can I just register my startup as a C-Corp and that's it?

-<p>Also, if I were to register as a C-Corp in Delaware, am I still eligible to SEIS?</p>
+Also, if I were to register as a C-Corp in Delaware, am I still eligible to SEIS?

 ## No Answers